Utopia Book : Stefaan van Biesen

 Stefaan van Biesen

-[Utopia and walking] : a book and a place, about the word Utopia as a gesture, how books open, walking as being together and transformation of a space, being the place, about flow, exchange, drift as a method of letting people and the environment come to you.
+Utopia and walking : a book and a place, about the word Utopia as a gesture, how books open, walking as being together and transformation of a space, being the place, about flow, exchange, drift as a method of letting people and the environment come to you.
 About playing the city, about change of perspective, about inner knowledge, words and nature, words as giving attention and carrying around the word Utopia, as a gift.
 The book travels to many places by the intention of the travelers.
 Braga, Nicosia, Limassol, New York, Brussels, Athens, Brasilia, London, Ypres...

-[Utopia, just around the corner?]
+Utopia, just around the corner?

 A walk with the students of the School of Fine arts 2019.
 Org: Helena Pinket.

-Menin Gate and the city of Ypres Belgium > 21.03.2019.
+Menin Gate and the City of Ypres, Belgium – 21.03.2019

-A silent walk with the students of the Academy of Fine Arts Ypres.
-The Menin Gate is the most famous Commonwealth war memorial in Flanders and perhaps the world.
-Tens of thousands of soldiers passed through here on their way to the front, many of them never to return.
-Opened in 1927, the memorial bears the names of 54 896 soldiers who were reported missing in the Ypres Salient between the outbreak of war and 15 August 1917.
+The Menin Gate is the most renowned Commonwealth war memorial in Flanders—and perhaps in the world.
+Tens of thousands of soldiers passed through this site on their way to the front lines, many of them never to return.
+Inaugurated in 1927, the memorial bears the names of 54,896 soldiers who went missing in the Ypres Salient between the outbreak of World War I and 15 August 1917.

-Sound Walk Sunday 01.09.2019.
+Sound Walk Sunday – 01.09.2019

-LISTEN: Utopia, a drift for dancers and silent walkers.
-A silent walking and movement performance directed by Geert Vermeire conceived on the “Utopia” book by Stefaan van Biesen.
-Dancers: Soo Wright, Karen Burnett and Jackie Adkins
+A silent walking and movement performance directed by Geert Vermeire, inspired by the book Utopia by Stefaan van Biesen.
+Dancers: Soo Wright, Karen Burnett, and Jackie Adkins.

 https://www.museumofwalking.org.uk/events/utopia-a-drift-for-dancers-and-silent-walkers/